 Who, When, and How to Tell Friends and Family About Your Engagement

 There are few times more fun than the hours and days following your engagement, when you're practically exploding with happiness and anticipation.
-You're so excited you could run naked across a football field with the words, "We're getting hitched!" tattooed across your chests.
-But a little restraint can go a long way.
-Here's who to tell, when, and how.
+You're so excited you could run naked across a football field with the words, "We're getting hitched!" tattooed across your chest (trust us).
+But a little restraint can go a long way, and potentially ward off any hurt feelings.
+Here's who to tell, when, and how (when you're ready to start telling people, of course!).

 Kids Come First